sauce-archives/saucestorage/README.md

 ## What's this good for?

 If you run tests inside [Sauce Labs](http://saucelabs.com), sometimes you want the test to download a large file.
-This is particularly true when you are testing a mobile app; the first thing the test has to do is get the app to run, such as an Android `.apk` or iOS `.ipa`.
+For instance, when you are testing a mobile app, the test has to obtain the app to run, such as an Android `.apk` or iOS `.ipa`.

-You could put the file on public website (where anyone can see it), and download it over and over with each test.
+You could put the app on one of your websites, but then the tests have to download the app over and over again.

-Or, you could upload it to the Sauce Storage API, and then the file is right inside Sauce Labs already, in a secure area that only you can see.
-You can then refer to the file inside your tests with a `sauce-storage:` URL.
+Another option is to use the Sauce Storage API.
+You upload the file once to Sauce Storage, and when your test wants it, it's already right there, in Sauce Labs' network.

-In the example in the Synopsis, the user wants to test the Android app `NewApp.apk`.
-She can upload it to the Storage API as shown, and then, in the `capabilities` for her test, refer to the app as `sauce-storage:NewApp.apk`.
+In the example in the Synopsis, the user wants to test the Android app `MyApp.apk`.
+She uploads it as shown, and then, in the `capabilities` for her tests, she refers to the app as `sauce-storage:MyApp.apk`.

+You can already use Sauce Storage with a simple `curl` command, but this utility should make it a bit easier.

 #### iOS Real Device Cloud

-For tests that use the Sauce Labs iOS Real Device Cloud, you *must* upload your app to Sauce Storage first, and refer to it with a `sauce-storage` URL.
+For tests that use the Sauce Labs iOS Real Device Cloud, you *must* upload your app to Sauce Storage first, and refer to it in the test capabilities with a `sauce-storage:` URL.

 ## Getting started